Shankar Lamichhane: Early life

 He was born on 17 March 1928 (5 Chaitra 1984 BS) to father Hari Prasad Lamichhane and mother Raj Kumari in Jaisidewal, Kathmandu.
 Due to poor condition of his parents, his mother decided to take him and his brother to Banaras.
 His brother died after reaching Banaras.
 His mother started working as a teacher in Banaras and raised him but she died about a decade later.
 Lamichhane then moved back to Kathmandu.
 Lamichhane completed I.Sc. from Tri-Chandra College in Kathmandu.

 Literary career

 Considered one of Nepal's foremost essayists of all times, Shankar Lamichhane wrote with a lyrical, musical tempo, unrestrained by the ponderous language that often mars the essays of his elders, peers or followers.
-He died an untimely death at the age of 48, but had stopped writing before that, discouraged by an anonymous accusation of plagiarism, an accusation he accepted, but which is still deliberated over by critics.
+He died an untimely death, but had stopped writing before that, discouraged by an anonymous accusation of plagiarism, an accusation he accepted, but which is still deliberated over by critics.
 That Lamichhane's fresh, playful style greatly enriched Nepali literature is, however, indisputable.
 His collection Abstract Chintan: Pyaz shows off his light touch in dealing with both intimate and metaphysical subjects.